Oliver Cromwell: Early life

 Oliver Cromwell was born in Huntingdon on 25 April 1599 to Robert Cromwell and his second wife Elizabeth, daughter of William Steward.
-His birthplace, the Grade II listed Cromwell House, was at that time the site of Huntington Priory, and is commemorated by a plaque.
+His birthplace, the Grade II listed Cromwell House, was at that time the site of Huntingdon Priory, and is commemorated by a plaque.
 The family's estate derived from Oliver's great-great-grandfather Morgan ap William, a brewer from Glamorgan, Wales, who settled at Putney and married Katherine Cromwell, the sister of Thomas Cromwell, who would become the famous chief minister to Henry VIII.
 The Cromwells acquired great wealth as occasional beneficiaries of Thomas's administration of the Dissolution of the Monasteries.

 Oliver's father Robert Williams, alias Cromwell, married Elizabeth Steward, probably in 1591.
 Cromwell's paternal grandfather, Henry Williams, was one of the two wealthiest landowners in Huntingdonshire.
 Cromwell's father was of modest means but still a member of the landed gentry.
 As a younger son with many siblings, Robert inherited only a house at Huntingdon and a small amount of land.
 This land would have generated an income of up to £300 a year, near the bottom of the range of gentry incomes.
 In 1654 Cromwell said, "I was by birth a gentleman, living neither in considerable height, nor yet in obscurity."
 They had ten children, but Oliver, the fifth child, was the only boy to survive infancy.
 Oliver Cromwell was baptised on 29 April 1599 at St John's Church, and attended Huntingdon Grammar School.
 He went on to study at Sidney Sussex College, Cambridge, then a recently founded college with a strong Puritan ethos.
 He left in June 1617 without taking a degree, immediately after his father's death.
 Early biographers claim that he then attended Lincoln's Inn, but the Inn's archives retain no record of him.
 Antonia Fraser concludes that it is likely that he did train at one of the London Inns of Court during this time.
 His grandfather, his father and two of his uncles had attended Lincoln's Inn, and Cromwell sent his son Richard there in 1647.

 Cromwell probably returned home to Huntingdon after his father's death.
 As his mother was widowed, and his seven sisters unmarried, he would have been needed at home to help his family.